aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 2.3.1.
 The Quadball

 The Quadball must be:

 A. A volleyball.

 B. Between 25.6 and 26.4 inches in circumference.

 C. The Quadball must maintain its spherical shape and must be neither inflated all the way nor so deflated that the average player could grip a bulk of the leather in one hand.

 ### 2.3.2.
 Dodgeballs

 The three dodgeballs must be:

 A. Spherical balls made of flexible rubber or rubber-like covers (such as dodgeballs).

 B. 8.5 inches in diameter, 26.7 inches in circumference.

 C. The dodgeballs must maintain their spherical shape and must be neither inflated all the way nor so deflated that the average player could grip a bulk of the rubber in one hand.

 ### 2.3.3.
 The Flag

 The flag must be:

 A. A standard tennis ball held within a tail.

 i.
 The tail must have a visible and unobstructed length of between 10 and 12 inches.

 a.
 If the tail is attached to the outside of the shorts, up to 2 inches of the attachment may be counted toward this minimum length.

 B. The flag must be tucked in or attached to the shorts of the flag runner in a manner that is secure and allows for the removal of the tail by the seeker.

 ### 2.3.4.
 Defective Balls Mid-Play

 If a game ball becomes defective (e.g. deflates) while in play, the head referee must stop play to replace the ball.
 The following conditions apply:

 A. The head referee must stop play immediately when any ball becomes defective.

 B. If a ball was in midair when it became defective, the replaced or repaired ball is returned to the player who last held possession, except the Quadball after a good goal.

 i.
-If this player is knocked out or dismounted before play is stopped, then the ball is given to the nearest eligible player on the same team to this player’s current location.
+If this player is knocked out or dismounted before play is stopped, then the ball is given to the nearest eligible player on the same team to this player's current location.

 a.
-If no such player exists, then the ball shall be left at the player’s current location.
+If no such player exists, then the ball shall be left at the player's current location.

 C. No goals or knockouts may happen with a ball an official recognized as defective before the knockout or goal occurred.

 D. If a dodgeball becomes defective while hitting a player, the knockout counts and the dodgeball is considered dead.

 i.
 If the dodgeball becomes defective in the final motion of being otherwise successfully caught, that catch shall count.

 E. If the flag becomes defective during the flag catch (e.g. the tail breaks in half and the seeker gets half of it), the catch counts if the seeker cleanly removed the actual ball.

 i.
 If the flag becomes defective before the catch, the catch must be called no good.

 ## 2.4.
 BROOMS